bradfordcondon/website-deprecated/_drafts/exploringPATH.md

 $ cd ~   #~ is a shortcut to the home directory.
 It's not useful here because cd also returns us to our home directory but....
 $ cd ~/Desktop/Documents	## Home directory.
 Very useful when specifying the ABSOLUTE PATH of a file or folder.

 	## The hash symbol indicates a comment.
-Most programming langauge ignore everything appearing in a line after a #: it is for human eyes to "annotate" code.
+	# Most programming langauge ignore everything appearing in a line after a #
+	#(or a different character used for this purpose): it is for human eyes to "annotate" code.

 ```

->From Your home directory, where does cd .. take you?
+>From Your home directory, where does `cd ..` take you?

 ## Command line completion/autofill